oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Another option is if you have some idea as to the cause of the fault and can fix it quickly, in that case you'd probably create a new image and re-deploy it, that way you'd just need to update the traffic split to start sending some traffic to the updated "new" version.

-### Resetting to our initial state
+### Step 2i: Resetting to our initial state

 In this case (and this is probably what the CI/CD connected automation would do) we'll just remove everything.
 You do of course need to do this in the right order, or there may be a short period where the original stockmanager service would map onto both the old and new versions (and thus the new broken version may be sent requests).

 I've put a small a script in place to do this for us

-  32. In the OCI Cloud Shell type
+  1. In the OCI Cloud Shell type

   - `bash stop-canary.sh`